robertvanhaecke/Munchkin-Short-Rules/RULES.md

 ## Death
  - If you die, you lose everything except for your level, traps on you, your affiliation and your powers.
  - Put every other card you have on the table face up.
  - The other players each pick one item.
 The highest level players pick first.
  - On your next turn, draw four cards from each deck, like when the game began.

 ## General Rules

-- Cards in front of you are in play (race(s), class(es) curses, items etc.) When a card has been played it cannot be taken back into your hand.
+- Cards in front of you are in play (affiliations, allies, traps, items etc.) When a card has been played it cannot be taken back into your hand.
 - You can **only** reach level 10 by killing a monster.
 - You can never have a lower level than 1.
-- At any time you can: Discard a class or race, play a "Go Up a Level" card, Hireling or curse.
+- At any time you can: Discard a affiliation or ally, play a "Go Up a Level" card or trap.
 - If you are not in combat, you are able to: Trade items, change equipped items, play a card you just received.
-- On your turn you can: Play a new class or race card (any time), sell items for levels (except when you are in combat) and play items.
+- On your turn you can: Play a new affiliation or ally card (any time), sell items for levels (except when you are in combat) and play items.
-- Super Munchkin and Half-Breeds do not suffer penalties for either race/class they are.
 - Treasure cards cannot be played during combat, unless the card(s) says so.
 - "Go Up A Level" cards can be used on any player.
 - If an undead monster is in battle, any player can add another undead monster to the battle.